Outdoor Learning / OPAL

 Outdoor learning helps children develop confidence, independence, and essential life skills.
 It builds social skills, communication, and a positive attitude to learning.
 “Play is the highest form of research,” Albert Einstein once said, and outdoor learning provides the perfect balance of fun and discovery.
 Through outdoor days, children can learn about different cultural celebrations throughout the year, helping them grow not just in confidence, but also in understanding and respect for the diverse world around them.

-Forest Schools is an exciting and challenging form of outdoor learning.
 At Pennington we offer designated Outdoor Learning Days for each class.
-Children have the opportunity to work outside for the day on a range of Forest School activities and cross curricular tasks.
+Children have the opportunity to work outside for the day on a range of Forest School activities and other cross curricular tasks.

 Children look forward to working outdoors, developing skills and using tools which they may never have used before.
-Team work is an integral part of Forest Schools as is the use of play to develop children’s social skills with peers.
+Team work is an integral part of each Outdoor Learning/Forest Schools session, as is the opportunity to play and develop children’s social skills with peers.

 Leadership and listening skills are encouraged through carefully planned sessions so children feel safe in a new environment.